 Using social media is a great way to communicate our enthusiasm and values to our customers.
-However, posts on social media can also affect the reputation of DPD France and/or its subsidiaries, GeoPost/DPDgroup, La Poste Group and/or each Employee.

-DPD France and/or its subsidiaries has a proactive policy on social networks and manages the company's social accounts on a daily basis, in a spirit of coordination between its subsidiaries and parent company.
+However, posts on social media can also affect the reputation of GeoPost/DPDgroup, La Poste Group and/or each Employee.
+GeoPost/DPDgroup has a proactive policy on social networks and manages the company's social accounts on a daily basis, in a spirit of coordination between its subsidiaries and parent company.
+GeoPost/DPDgroup also assists Employees who want to set up their own accounts, particularly on LinkedIn or Twitter, to, among other things, inform them about risks and good practices

-- Disclose confidential information in social media postings made as part of our business activity without prior approval - Comment on or criticise competitors and/or their products and services - Use your professional e-mail address to connect to social media for personal use - Post personal publications which may be perceived as issued on behalf of DPD France and/or its subsidiaries - Indicate, on social networks, assuming a position not in line with the position actually held within DPD France and/or its subsidiaries
+- Disclose confidential information in social media postings made as part of our business activity without prior approval - Comment on or criticise competitors and/or their products and services - Use your professional e-mail address to connect to social media for personal use - Post personal publications which may be perceived as issued on behalf of GeoPost/DPDgroup - Indicate, on social networks, assuming a position not in line with the position actually held within GeoPost/DPDgroup